loraxx753/emotion-game/README.md

 5. Share the public URL!

 ### Step 3: Play with Friends
-- Codespace gives you a public URL like: `https://username-poker-party-abc123.github.dev`
+- Codespace gives you a public URL like: `https://username-game-night-abc123.github.dev`
 - Share this URL with friends
 - Host creates room, friends join with room code
-- Play real-time poker!
+- Play real-time games!

 **👉 See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed instructions**